bradhowes/swift-grdb-tca/README.md

 [Swift Testing](https://github.com/apple/swift-testing) style collection that does not yet work well with TCA testing functions and macros (as of TCA v1.11.12).

+## Schemas

+Currently, there are 4 schemas defined by the application -- two were from the fork.
+There are migrations from one to the next.
+The migrations to v3 and v4 are complex migrations:

+* v3 contains a new `sortableTitle` attribute on the Movie entity
+* v4 contains a new `Actor` entity and establishes many-to-many relationship between it and `Movie` entity

+The migrations have tests that validate the migration behavior.
+This is one area that is not well documented in the current Swift Data documentation.

+## Original README

 Below is the original contents of the "README" document found at the time of the fork.

 # Movie App with SwiftData and PointFree Composable Architecture